-Inside Bruce Springsteen’s ’90s-Era Estrangement From the E Street Band
+Inside Bruce Springsteen’s ’90s-Era E Street Band Estrangement

 Given how much they had been mythologized in songs like "Tenth Avenue Freeze-Out" and "No Surrender," it seemed that Bruce Springsteen would never part ways with the E Street Band.
 However, on Oct.
 18, 1989, that's exactly what he did.

 A month earlier, they had all gotten together to celebrate his 40th birthday at a Jersey Shore bar, with the night ending, naturally, with a jam session.
 But as much fun as that evening was, it couldn't hide the fact that there had been internal problems for a while.
 He had used the band sparingly on his previous album, Tunnel of Love, and many longtime fans had thought that its ensuing tour had lacked the spark that had made his concerts legendary.

 "I think we got into a rut in our relationships," Springsteen told Peter Ames Carlin in Bruce.
 "I needed to take a break, do some other things, probably play with some other musicians, which I hadn't done in a long time. ...
 I just didn't know where to take the band next.
 It seemed like we'd reached an apex of what were were trying to do and say."

 Given that his association with some members extended back to the late '60s, it made no small degree of sense.
 Spending time observing Sting and Peter Gabriel, both of whom had left successful bands, on the Human Rights Now! tour in the fall of 1988 showed him the possibility of using other musicians to explore new creative paths.